disclaimer

 A marriage license is a document that grants legal permission for marriage.
 In Oklahoma, individuals cannot marry without obtaining a marriage license.
 Couples who wish to obtain a marriage license must meet the conditions below:

-• Proof of identity and age - Both parties must provide photo ID in addition to any legal identification that includes any of
+• Proof of identity and age - Both parties must provide photo ID in addition to any legal identification that includes any of the following:

 • Driver’s license